 - Exercised reasonable care, skill and diligence in contributing to it.

 This point may make SMs more cautious when asked for their input or conclusions on issues that appear to depart from their allocated role and responsibilities.

-In addition to considering the above, it is important for both SMs and firms to ensure that their Statements of Responsibilities (SoR) are accurate and kept up to date.
-And where applicable, firms' Management Responsibilities Maps should reflect the responsibilities set out in Senior Managers' SoRs.
+It is also important that SMs and firms ensure their Statements of Responsibilities (SoR) are accurate and kept up to date.
+And where applicable, firms' Management Responsibilities Maps should reflect the responsibilities in Senior Managers' SoRs.
 The regulators will consider these documents when determining the extent of the SM's responsibilities in a firm.